buhrmi/buhrmi/README.md

 ## Hi there

-This is buhrmi, very legit super duper web developer streaming project development [on Twitch](https://twitch.tv/buhrmiproggt).
+This is buhrmi, a very legit super duper web and app developer.
+Sometimes I make [development streams](https://twitch.tv/buhrmiproggt).

 ### Current projects